-With the average lifespan of a plastic window being up to 35 years, compared to the average timber window using a modified timber, such as AccoyaTM, being up to 80 years (source) timber windows can actually be less expensive in the long-run.
+With the average lifespan of a plastic window being up to 35 years, compared to the average timber window using a modified timber, such as Accoya, being up to 80 years (source) timber windows can actually be less expensive in the long-run.

 If you live in a period property, buyers will often be prepared to pay more for a house with period appropriate windows meaning that you can add value to your home by choosing timber windows.